What are we proposing?

 • Unit Creation & Preservation of desperately needed, truly affordable housing options for struggling Broomfielders on the lower end of the economic and AMI (area median income) spectrum, as well as “gap funding” for local affordable housing development.

-To be clear, we are NOT trying to address all of Broomfield’s full-spectrum housing needs through this one effort, just our most urgent ones!
-A successful ballot measure would both “raise the floor” of our current housing stability support system and give local agency stakeholders helpful leverage to separately raise the remaining $5 million needed to fill our $15 million gap between current needs and currently available resources.
+An infusion of $10 million per year would both significantly “raise the floor” of our current housing stability support system and give local agency stakeholders helpful leverage to raise the remaining $5 million per year needed to fill our $15 million annual gap between current needs and currently available resources.

-Primary: A sales and use tax increase of 0.5%, which would generate approximately $10 million per year.
+• In the spring of 2025, we partnered with Magellan Strategies and the City and County of Broomfield, on a scientific poll to gauge likely voters’ perspectives on housing and on our two proposed ballot measures.
+Both would generate funds through new taxes, which is why they would need majority voter approval during an upcoming election: (1) Primary — A sales and use tax increase of 0.5%, which would generate approximately $10 million per year.
 A portion of the increase and the funds generated from it would be borne by non-residents purchasing items in Broomfield.
 As proposed, this measure would add 50 cents to every $100 purchase subject to sales and use tax.
-(Or less than 3 cents on a $5 cup of coffee!)
+(That’s less than 3 cents on a $5 cup of coffee!)
+(2) Secondary — A construction excise tax increase of 1.0% on commercial construction, which would generate $80,250 per year.
+This tax would serve as a complementary measure to the above sales tax and to Broomfield’s already existing “inclusionary housing ordinance” that was passed in 2020.